TransferEasyCab75/transfereasycab/_posts/2025-07-22-cdg-disneyland-private-transfer-2025.md

 Here are your main options for getting from **CDG to Disneyland Paris**:

-1. **Paris Disney Transfers (Private)**
+### 1. Paris Disney Transfers (Private)

 - Private vehicle, door-to-door
 - Fixed pricing
 - Free child seats
 - Flight monitoring included

-2. **Disney Cab or Airport Taxi**
+### 2. Disney Cab or Airport Taxi

 - Sometimes available at the terminal
 - Metered pricing (more expensive during busy times)
 - Not always English-speaking

-3. **Shared Shuttle Services**
+### 3. Shared Shuttle Services

 - Cheaper per person but longer wait times
 - No flexibility for stops

-4. **Public Transport**
+### 4. Public Transport

 - Cheapest but stressful with kids and bags
 - Requires navigating metro stations

 ---